 Do not attempt to make any adjustments while the machine is running.
 Failure to do so can expose you to moving parts which can cause serious injury.
 Do not wear loose clothing when operating the feeder.
 Avoid making adjustments with loose or unsecured parts.
 This can potentially damage parts.
-Once the feeder is installed, you are ready to prepare the machine for operation.
-You must perform several adjustments with the product you are going to be feeding and do a test run with this product to verify that it is set correctly before going on-line.
+Once the Streamfeeder ST 1450 is installed, you are ready to prepare the machine for operation.
+You will need to perform several adjustments with the product you are going to be feeding.
+You must also do a test run with this product to verify it is set correctly before going on-line.
 You will have to perform this procedure for each product you plan to feed.